Impact Evaluation in Student Equity

 Overview

-This module introduces the concept of Impact Evaluation and explains the difference between quantitative and theory-based impact evaluation, and the different questions they seek to answer.
-It discusses the conditions required for effective impact evaluation (as distinct from CQI) and how to select suitable student equity programs for impact evaluation, using the Impact Evaluation Prioritisation tool.
-The purpose and benefits (outcomes) of impact evaluation, including the importance of sharing and reviewing Impact Evaluation Reports for other student equity programs, are also highlighted.
+This module introduces the concept of Impact Evaluation and explains the difference between quantitative and theory-based impact evaluation (QIE and TBIE), and the different questions each seek to answer.
+It discusses the conditions required for effective impact evaluation (as distinct from Continuous Quality Improvement) and how suitable student equity programs can be selected for impact evaluation.
+The purpose and benefits (outcomes) of impact evaluation, including the importance of sharing and reviewing Impact Evaluation Reports for other student equity programs, is also highlighted.

 Learning Outcomes